These tips can help you maximize the value of your HVAC business and secure the higher sales price.

 Investing in good accounting software will probably help you more than a buyer, but we promise, you will not regret it.
 In our experience in helping sellers get their finances organized, we have come across an excellent program called SuccessWare21.
 SuccessWare was specifically designed for the service industry and will help you manage every deal, from cradle to grave and then organize all of your accounting.
 SuccessWare is an all-encompassing database that will help you manage service jobs, customer files, inventory control, general ledger accounting, lead tracking and report building.
 An investment like this can help your entire business stay organized and produce required seller documents, such as balance sheets, and financial statements to potential buyers with greater ease.

 Knowing how your business stacks up to competitors is important, even if you aren’t thinking of selling for a few years.
 Taking these steps to increase the value of your company will not only set you up for a higher sales price when you are ready to sell, but will also help you in other financial situations.
 Should you need to take out a loan or if you just want to get an idea of how to better run your business and increase revenue, these tips can help you.
-Knowing what your business is worth is a crucial part of growing and expanding and at Viking Mergers, we can tell you.
+Knowing what your business is worth is a crucial part of growing and expanding, and at Viking, we can assist you with this.
 The professionals at Viking have appraised HVAC businesses, just like yours, for 20 years and for no charge, we can value your business and advise you on when the best time to sell is.
 Prepare yourself for the future; take these steps to increase the value of your business so that when it comes time to sell, your years of hard work will all be worth it.

-Now is a great time to consider selling
+Now is a great time to consider an exit strategy.